rubix-studios-pty-ltd/whm-scripts/README.md

 # WHM Scripts

-Collection of WHM Scripts to enable quick customisation and extension to existing WHM installations.
+A collection of scripts for customising, extending, and automating existing cPanel & WHM installations.

 ## Script